Malaysia National Hockey Stadium

 Malaysia National Hockey Stadium (Stadium Hoki Nasional Malaysia) is a multi-use stadium in National Sports Complex, Bukit Jalil, Kuala Lumpur, Malaysia.
 It is currently used mostly for the Malaysia national field hockey team and the Malaysia women's national field hockey team.
-It was also used for the field hockey matches of national team and hosted matches for the 2002 Men's Hockey World Cup, 1999 Hockey Asia Cup, 2003 Hockey Asia Cup, 1982 Hockey Junior World Cup, 2000 Hockey Junior Asia Cup and 1998 Commonwealth Games.
 The main stadium holds up to 12,000 people and was built in 1997.
-There is a second pitch located adjacent to the stadium, which is used to hold smaller capacity and practice matches.
+There is a second pitch located adjacent to the stadium, with 2,000 seats and is used to hold smaller capacity as well as practice matches.

+The stadium became the first FIH Global Elite Pitch in history, which was awarded for the main stadium and training field in 2017.
+The stadium is equipped with polyethylene artificial pitch, which was installed in 2019 making Malaysia the first nation to use the technology.